 I joined the Board in May 2011.
 Unilever had just announced its plans to close the final salary plan.
 This gave me a steep learning curve in my role as a Trustee — it was quite an introduction!

-In my work as a Trustee, I’m part of two committees: the Appeals and Discretions Committee, and the Audit and Risk Committee.
+In my work as a Trustee, I’m currently Chair of the Appeals and Discretions Committee and a member of the Audit and Risk Committee.